Kaitlyn Dever: Acting

 In 2018, she performed in minor roles for the political drama The Front Runner and the biographical drama Beautiful Boy, the latter alongside Timothée Chalamet.

 In early 2019, Dever appeared in the drama-thriller film Them That Follow directed by Britt Poulton and Dan Madison Savage.
 The film had its world premiere at the Sundance Film Festival on January 27, 2019, and was released on August 2, 2019, by 1091 Media.
 In mid 2019, Dever starred in the critically acclaimed teen comedy Booksmart directed by Olivia Wilde, opposite Beanie Feldstein.
 The film had its world premiere at South by Southwest on March 11, 2019, and was released on May 24, 2019, by Annapurna Pictures.
-She also starred in Unbelievable, a Netflix miniseries which premiered in September 2019.
+She also starred in Unbelievable, a Netflix miniseries that premiered in September 2019.
 Dever's performance was praised by critics, receiving a Golden Globe nomination for Best Actress – Miniseries or Television Film.
 She also received nominations for the Critics' Choice Television Award for Best Actress in a Movie/Miniseries, the BAFTA Rising Star Award, and the TCA Award for Individual Achievement in Drama.

 In 2020, Dever appeared in the Quibi comedy series Home Movie: The Princess Bride, directed by Jason Reitman, to raise money for World Central Kitchen.
 Later that year, she co-starred in the Audible audio drama When You Finish Saving the World, written and directed by Jesse Eisenberg.
 The story is told from the perspective of three family members at different stages of their lives.
 Dever voices Rachel, an 18-year-old woman recording tapes for her boyfriend stationed in Afghanistan.